 The annual fee of $450 can be a drawback if you aren't actually using the benefits.

-However if you use the (1) annual companion ticket, (2) Sky Club access, and (3) spend enough to earn the yearly 15,000 or 30,000 bonus miles, the card is worth the price of admission.
-If you don't think you'll be taking advantage of those benefits, then it probably would make more sense to look at the Gold level Delta SkyMiles card.
+However if you use the (1) annual companion ticket, (2) Sky Club access, and (3) spend enough to earn the yearly 15,000 or 30,000 bonus miles, the card could very well be worth the price of admission.
+If you don't think you'll be taking advantage of those benefits, it probably would make more sense to look at the Gold level Delta SkyMiles card.
 It has many of the same perks and only a $95 annual fee (waived in year one).